 - Is there a recommended range for funding requests?

-Yes, for large civil society organizations, governments and UN Country Teams, budget requests should be within the range of a minimum of US$ 125,001 to a maximum of US$ 1 million total for duration of two to three years.
-For small civil society organizations, especially grassroots women’s organizations and networks, and youth-led organizations budget requests will also be considered for a minimum of US$ 50,000 for duration of two years.
+Yes, for large civil society organizations budget requests should be within the range of a minimum of US$ 150,001 to a maximum of US$ 1 million total for duration of three years.
+For small civil society organizations, especially small women’s organizations and networks or youth-led organizations, budget requests will also be considered for a minimum of US$ 50,000 – US$ 150,000 for duration of three years.
 Determination of budget requests should be made based on an organization’s operational and absorptive capacity.

 - Must applicants contribute to the project budget?

-This depends on whether the primary applicant is from civil society or government.
-While all applicants – whenever possible – are encouraged to make financial and/or in-kind contributions, civil society organizations are not required to do so.
-Government applicants are highly encouraged to contribute towards the project budget.
+While all applicants – whenever possible – are encouraged to make financial and/or in-kind contributions, it is not required to do so.

 - What costs are covered by a UN Trust Fund grant?

 In general, some project personnel, basic necessary equipment, and technical assistance services are supported by a UN Trust Fund grant.
 Personnel costs constitute the expenditures for managing the project.
 These do not include costs related, for example, to technical assistance which can be budgeted under the technical services category.
 Small women’s organizations requesting US$ 150,000 or less are also eligible to core costs and self-care costs.
 For additional details, please refer to the Budget Guidelines.